Fred-Evif/Matilda/source/DESIGN.rst

     S_j = \pfrac[X]{F(X)} |_{X_j}

-The magnitude of the derivative Sj indicates the effect of feature j on the classification score
+The magnitude of the derivative :math:`S_j` indicates the effect of feature j on the classification score

 Matilda model training
 --------------------------